 You can revoke an existing token at User > My Account > Security by selecting Revoke next to the token.

 If a token has an expiration date and is past the expiration, it will no longer be usable.
 The token will still be visible under User > My Account > Security, where you can revoke it like any other token.

 User tokens must replace your normal login process in the following scenarios:

-- when invoking web services: just pass the token instead of your login while doing the basic authentication.
+- when invoking web services, pass the token instead of your login while doing the basic authentication.

-In both cases, you don't need to provide a password (so when running analyses on your code, the property
+In both cases, you don't need to provide a password therefore, when running analyses on your code, the property

 Expiration date in HTTP response

 When using a token to interact with web services, a